Traditional Dress Of Delhi With Pictures For Men & Women

 Furthermore, various paint and cutwork styles are used.
 Females in Delhi dress in Ghagra Cholis, Saris, and other traditional costumes.
 In general, students prefer to dress in western attire.

-Traditional dress of men in Delhi
+Traditional Dress of Male in Delhi

 Traditional outfits such as the Kurta Pyjama and the Sherwani are popular choices for men in Delhi.
 In contrast, the majority of boys and men now wear a shirt, trousers, jeans, and a tee-shirt.
 The kids have embraced the influence of contemporary culture and enjoy dressing extravagantly.